 I am a Senior Lecturer in Spatial Planning at the University of Birmingham, School of Geography, Earth and Environmental Sciences.
 My expertise sits within the field of urban studies and planning.
 I have extensive expertise in leading and participating to interdisciplinary projects, in a variety of contexts mainly Europe and Africa.

-I am leading the GEES Urban Initiative, which will be launched in September 2017.
-The Urban Initiative will be an interdisciplinary virtual centre bringing together researchers from the School in the areas of human (particularly urban and economic) and physical geography, urban planning, environmental and health sciences.
-It will also include undergraduates, postgraduates, alumni and stakeholders interested in the urban and will collaborate with other scientists and research units across the University and beyond.
-The Initiative will open new avenues for collaboration, funding and engagement for the School, the College and the University.
+I am leading the GEES Urban Initiative.
+The Urban Initiative operates as an interdisciplinary virtual centre bringing together researchers from the School in the areas of human (particularly urban and economic) and physical geography, urban planning, environmental and health sciences.
+It also includes undergraduates, postgraduates, alumni and stakeholders interested in the urban and will collaborate with other scientists and research units across the University and beyond.
+The Initiative opens new avenues for collaboration, funding and engagement for the School, the College and the University.

-By essence I am World and European Citizen and Professional, working in the UK since 2009, trained in France, having conducted research internationally and having met a range of fantastic people from across the world.
+By essence I am World and European citizen and professional, working in the UK since 2009, trained in France, having conducted research internationally and having met a range of fantastic people from across the world.

 My contribution also includes key outputs to the urban and everyday resilience debate, looking at communities and SMEs and thus interrogating the impact of socio-economic downturns on the development of coping strategies and tactics.